rstarkov/PwnedLib/README.md

 speed up repeated queries due to OS file caching.

 In the worst case, with the database on a heavily-loaded mechanical HDD and with limited RAM / cold start, lookup speed can be as low as
-50 lookups per second.
-Mechanical HDD with some spare RAM and a warmup period achieves around 750 lookups per second.
+10 lookups per second.
+An idle mechanical HDD with some spare RAM and a warmup period achieves around 750 lookups per second.
 Running off an SSD and with RAM to spare, this library can perform around 100,000 lookups per second.